simonteozw/tp/docs/DeveloperGuide.md

 Extensions:
    1a.
 The edited task already exists in the app
-      1c1.
+      1a1.
 TrackIt@NUS shows an error message
       Use case resumes at step 1.
 ```
 ```
-Use Case: UC17 - Deleting a Task
+Use Case: UC19 - Deleting a Task
-Actor: User

 Preconditions: Task exists in the app.
 Guarantees: Updated task list with the requested task removed.